ProvableHQ/leo/docs/rfc/007-type-aliases.md

                    / postfix-expression "." identifier
                    / identifier function-arguments
                    / postfix-expression "." identifier function-arguments
-                   / circuit-or-alias-type "::" identifier function-arguments ; modified
+                   / struct-or-alias-type "::" identifier function-arguments ; modified
                    / postfix-expression "[" expression "]"
                    / postfix-expression "[" [expression] ".." [expression] "]"
 ```

 Second, the rule
 ```
-aggregate-type = tuple-type / array-type / circuit-type
+aggregate-type = tuple-type / array-type / struct-type
 ```
-should be removed, because if we replaced `circuit-type` with `circuit-or-alias-type` there,
+should be removed, because if we replaced `struct-type` with `struct-or-alias-type` there,
 the identifier could be a type alias, not necessarily an aggregate type.
 (The notion of aggregate type remains at a semantic level, but has no longer a place in the grammar.)
 Consequently, the rule